-Naga Markets Europe Limited is established as a Cyprus Investment firm ("CIF"), licensed and supervised by CySEC.
-The Naga Markets Europe Limited was granted its license on 20 June 2013.
+NAGA Markets Europe Limited ("the Company") is established as a Cyprus Investment firm ("CIF"), licensed and supervised by CySEC.
+The Company was granted its license on 20th June 2013.

-Naga Markets Europe Limited offers Investment and Ancillary services to individual and corporate clients.
-Its current activities are concentrated in the provision of investment services including Execution of client orders, Dealing on own account and the Portfolio Management.
+The Company offers Investment and Ancillary services to individual and corporate clients.
+Its current activities are concentrated in the provision of investment services including reception and transmission of orders in relation to one or more financial instruments, execution of orders on behalf of clients, portfolio management and dealing on own account.

-Additionally, Naga Markets Europe Limited is authorised to provide the investment service of reception and transmission of orders in relation to one or more financial instruments and the ancillary services, which include the safekeeping and administration of financial instruments, including custodianship and related services, granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction and foreign exchange services where these are connected to the provision of investment services.
+Additionally, the Company provides ancillary services, which include the safekeeping and administration of financial instruments, including custodianship and related services, granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction and foreign exchange services where these are connected to the provision of investment services.

 Table 1: Company information

-Table 1: Company miormation

-Company name Naga Markets Europe Limited
+Company name NAGA Markets Europe Limited

-CIF Authorization date 20 June 2013
+CIF Authorization date 20 th June 2013

 CIF License number 204/13

-Company Registration Date 15 June 2009
+Company Registration Date 15 th June 2009

 Company Registration Number HE 251168

 Investment Services

-Reception & Transmission of orders in relation to one or more financial instruments
+Reception & Transmission of orders in relation to o one or more financial instruments.

-Execution of Orders on Behalf of Clients
+Execution of Orders on Behalf of Clients.

-Dealing on own account
+Dealing on own account.

-Portfolio management
+Portfolio management.

 Ancillary Services

-Safekeeping and administration of financial instruments, including custodianship and related services
+Safekeeping and administration of financial instrum nents, including custodianship and related services.

-Granting credit or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction
+Granting credit or loans to one or more financial instruments, where the firm granting the credit or loan

+is involved in the transaction.

-Foreign exchange services where these are connected to the provision of investment services
+Foreign exchange services where these are connect ed to the provision of investment services.